How does automatic geolocation work?

 When a visitor views your store locator in a desktop browser, we use a technology called IP geolocation to automatically estimate the visitor's location based on their computer's IP address.
 This is done in the background without any prompts or notices, and the result is that your locator magically displays relevant results without the user clicking or typing anything.

-The tradeoff is that IP geolocation is very approximate - the estimates are usually within the correct city, but generally are not accurate to a specific street or block.
-Due to the nature of the technology, in rare cases the estimate may be far off.
-IP addresses are not inherently based on physical geography and can change frequently, so the databases used by our providers can occasionally be out of date.
-Technologies like VPNs (which tunnel your internet connection through another location) can also be an issue.
+The tradeoff is that IP geolocation is very approximate — it usually estimates the correct region, but generally isn't accurate to a specific street or block.
+Additionally, in some cases the estimate may be further off.
+IP addresses aren't inherently based on physical geography and can be reassigned frequently, so the databases used by our providers can take some time to update.
+Technologies like VPNs (which tunnel your internet connection through another location) can also cause an unexpected estimate.

 The good news is that incorrect results are rare and are usually limited to a small number of visitors, and visitors can always type in their correct location to find results.
-Also, our providers are constantly updating their databases with new information, so often any issues resolve themselves shortly.
+Also, our providers are constantly updating their databases with new information, so issues often resolve themselves shortly.

 On mobile phones